Quickstart

 import { tasks } from "./schema";

-• Write procedures: tasks.create, tasks.update, tasks.remove — all with auth + realtime push
+• Write procedures: tasks.create, tasks.update, tasks.remove — auth + realtime invalidation by default

-• Security: Authentication required by default.
-Use createCrud(tasks, { allowAnonymous: true }) for public access.
+• Security: Authentication required unless you pass { allowAnonymous: true }

-• ID auto-detection: serial → number, text/uuid → string (automatic)
+• ID auto-detection: serial → number, text / uuid → string

 Need custom logic?
 Add procedure.query / procedure.mutation alongside createCrud() — see Queries Guide and Mutations Guide.